BuildOnViction/gitbook/faq/masternode-and-voting/masternode.md

 ### **How can I check my rewards?**

-You can check your Masternode/staking rewards using TomoWallet.
+You can check your Masternode/staking rewards using Viction Wallet.
 Alternatively you can use VicMaster or VicScan.

 ### **What rewards do Masternodes receive?**